Lipsi Anonymous Messaging

 Corporate website: https://lipsi.ca

-What do parents need to know about the Lipsi Anonymous Messaging app?
+What do parents need to know about Lipsi?

-Instagram integration could promote abuse.
-Instagram users can include a link to their Lipsi account in their Instagram profile, allowing other kids to leave anonymous feedback and comments, just like the disastrous marriage of Saraha and Snapchat in 2017.
+Lipsi easily integrates with Instagram, which draws teen interest.
+Instagram users can include a link to their Lipsi account in their Instagram profile, allowing other kids to leave anonymous feedback and comments, just like the disastrous marriage of Saraha and Snapchat in 2017 (Saraha is no longer in either app store).
 If your child has Instagram, look for Lipsi in their profile like this:

 Lipsi app bottom line – Is it safe for your kids?

 Anonymous messaging + the underdeveloped frontal cortex of most teenage brains is usually a bad idea.
 Then, add a social media platform like Instagram and the risks just go up.
 For adults who want to communicate without being known, that’s fine.
-We just don’t see many good reasons for a minor to have this app.
+We just don’t see many good reasons for a minor to use Lipsi.

 Now what?
 Have you heard of Bark?

 Are you interested in having greater insight into the social media platforms that your kids are using?
 Bark is one of the best platforms we’ve tested.
-They’re constantly looking for ways to dig further into apps like Instagram, to inform parents about the information that matters.
+If your kid is using social media, then they need Bark.
 We trust them and we think you should, too!
+[Bark now monitors Lipsi!]